Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 3. Specify each property in the `buildClassSerialDescriptor()` function with the [`element()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.descriptors/element.html) function.
    The order of elements determines their indices, starting from `0`.

-   What each `element()` represents depends on the [`SerialKind`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.descriptors/-serial-kind/) of the `descriptor` property.
+   The [`SerialKind`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.descriptors/-serial-kind/) of the serializer's `descriptor` determines what each `element()` represents.
    In a class `descriptor`, an `element()` represents a property, while in an enum `descriptor`, an `element()` represents constants such as `RED` or `GREEN`: